barryclark/jekyll-now/_posts/2017-04-02-Fitbit+Strava.md

 expires_at = ***
 ```

-Now we have everything we need to download the data! `cd` to your `python-fitbit-master` directory and fire up `python`.
+Now we have everything we need to download the data!
+Run `python` from your terminal and try this:
 ```python
 import fitbit, json
 client = fitbit.Fitbit(client_id, client_secret, access_token, refresh_token, expires_at)